ethereum/consensus-specs/specs/_features/eip7594/fork-choice.md

 def is_chain_available(store: Store, beacon_block_root: Root) -> bool:
     """
-    Checks if all ancestors of `beacon_block_root` within the custody period are available, as determined by `is_data_available` with peer sampling enabled
+    Checks if all ancestors of `beacon_block_root` within the custody period are available, as determined by `is_data_available` with peer sampling enabled.
     """
     if beacon_block_root not in store.blocks:
         return True